isc-projects/bind9/doc/arm/reference.rst

         A non-negative real number that can be specified to the nearest one-hundredth.
 Up to five digits can be specified before a decimal point, and up to two digits after, so the maximum value is 99999.99.
 Acceptable values might be further limited by the contexts in which they are used.

     ``path_name``
-        A quoted string which will be used as a pathname, such as ``zones/master/my.test.domain``.
+        A quoted string which is used as a pathname, such as ``zones/master/my.test.domain``.

     ``port_list``
         A list of an ``ip_port`` or a port range.
 A port range is specified in the form of ``range`` followed by two ``ip_port``\ s, ``port_low`` and ``port_high``, which represents port numbers from ``port_low`` through ``port_high``, inclusive. ``port_low`` must not be larger than ``port_high``.
 For example, ``range 1024 65535`` represents ports from 1024 through 65535.
 In either case an asterisk ('\*') character is not allowed as a valid ``ip_port``.